 Inadequate Training and Poor Truck Maintenance: Commercial truck drivers are required to meet a minimum amount of training and other safety requirements before being allowed to drive a truck on public roads.
 However, many commercial trucking companies and truck drivers do not meet their required safety guidelines.
 Commercial trucking companies or truck drivers who fail to meet safety guidelines can be found liable for an accident.

 Trucking companies must also maintain their trucks in good condition before they are allowed on the road.
-However, commercial trucking companies are largely profit-driven and may not always invest the necessary time and money it takes to maintain their trucks in the best condition.Drug And Alcohol Use:
+However, commercial trucking companies are largely profit-driven and may not always invest the necessary time and money it takes to maintain their trucks in the best condition.

 Speeding: Commercial trucking companies often pressure their drivers to perform under strict, sometimes unrealistic deadlines.
 There are many factors that can cause delays, such as traffic accidents, poor weather, and other emergencies.
 Due to the pressure that many truck drivers are under, it is not uncommon for them to speed to reach their destinations more quickly.
 Speeding is unsafe and a classic example of negligent behavior that can subject a truck driver to liability.

 Fatigue: Many truck drivers are severely fatigued after driving many hours over long stretches of road.
 Many drivers typically work with little to no rest, which is against safety regulations.
-The lack of sleep and accumulated fatigue can easily cause a truck driver to fall asleep at the wheel or become distracted, which can cause a serious trucking accident.Distracted Driving:
+The lack of sleep and accumulated fatigue can easily cause a truck driver to fall asleep at the wheel or become distracted, which can cause a serious truck accident.

 Distracted Driving: A truck driver who has been driving for too many hours can become bored or lose focus.
 A truck driver may choose to browse the internet or check their text message instead of watching the road.
-While seemingly harmless, even taking their eyes off the road for a few seconds to respond to a text is long enough to cause an accident and can subject a truck driver to responsibility for a trucking accident.Liability After A Bakersfield Trucking Accident
+While seemingly harmless, even taking their eyes off the road for a few seconds to respond to a text is long enough to cause an accident and can subject a truck driver to responsibility for an accident.

 Please note that you can also share a degree of responsibility for causing a truck accident, even if you were injured.
-If you are found partly responsible for causing a trucking accident, you may still be able to recover some damages.
+If you are found partly responsible for causing a truck accident, you may still be able to recover some damages.
 California is a comparative negligence state.
-This means that an at-fault driver may be entitled to file a personal injury lawsuit for damages, even if they were partially at fault for causing a trucking accident.Damages After A Bakersfield Truck Accident
+This means that an at-fault driver may be entitled to file a personal injury lawsuit for damages, even if they were partially at-fault for causing a truck accident.

-Compensatory damages can be divided into either of the two following categories, economic and non-economic.
+Compensatory damages can be divided into either of the two following categories, economic damages and non-economic damages.
 Economic damages include compensation for tangible losses, such as property damage, medical bills, lost wages, and lifelong medical treatment.
-Non-economic damages include financial compensation for subjective losses, such as pain and suffering, loss of enjoyment of life, and physical disfigurement.West Coast Trial Lawyers Is Always Here To Help
+Non-economic damages include financial compensation for subjective losses, such as pain and suffering, loss of enjoyment of life, and physical disfigurement.

 If you were injured in a truck accident that was caused by someone’s negligence or a defective product, you have the right to hold the guilty party responsible for your losses.
-A Bakersfield truck accident attorney at our firm can recover financial compensation for the losses you have suffered.
+A Bakersfield truck accident attorney at West Coast Trial Lawyers will help you recover compensation for the losses you have suffered.